igordgeorgiev/slot-task/README.md

+# Slot Games Developer - Test assignment

+I used the following boilerplate: https://github.com/yordan-kanchelov/pixi-typescript-boilerplate

+The rest is build on top

 # Pixi.js TypeScript Boilerplate

 A beginner-friendly template for building interactive graphics and games using Pixi.js with TypeScript and Webpack.
 This boilerplate simplifies the setup process, allowing developers to quickly start creating engaging web experiences.